rguthriemsft/terratest/examples/azure/terraform-azure-automationaccount-example/README.md

 This folder contains a simple Terraform module that deploys resources in [Azure](https://azure.microsoft.com/) to demonstrate how you can use Terratest to write automated tests for your Azure Terraform code.
 This module deploys the following:

-- An [Automation Account](https://azure.microsoft.com/en-us/services/automation/) that gives the module the following:
+- An [Automation Account](https://azure.microsoft.com/en-us/services/automation/) that provides the module the following:
   - `Automation Account` with the name specified in the `automation_account_name` variable.
     - `Automation Account Connection Run As Account` with the name specified in the `automation_run_as_connection_name` variable.
 See the section titled *_Example Service Principal and Certificate Setup_* below on how to configure the Automation Account RunAs Account credentials.
-    - `Automation Account Connection Run As Certificate` with the name specified in the `automation_run_as_certificate_name` variable and the thumbprint in the `RUNAS_CERTIFICATE_THUMBPRINT` variable.
+    - `Automation Account Connection Run As Certificate` with the name specified in the `automation_run_as_certificate_name` variable and the thumbprint in the `TF_VAR_AUTOMATION_RUN_AS_CERTIFICATE_THUMBPRINT` variable.
     - `Automation Account Connection Type` with type specified in the `automation_run_as_connection_type` variable.
-    - [Desired State Configuration](https://docs.microsoft.com/en-us/powershell/scripting/dsc/getting-started/winGettingStarted?view=powershell-7#:~:text=Get%20started%20with%20Desired%20State%20Configuration%20%28DSC%29%20for,Windows%20PowerShell%20Desired%20State%20Configuration%20log%20files.%20) with the name specified in the `sample_dsc_configuraiton_name` variable and the path to the DSC specified in the `sample_dsc_path` variable.
+    - [Desired State Configuration](https://docs.microsoft.com/en-us/powershell/scripting/dsc/getting-started/winGettingStarted?view=powershell-7#:~:text=Get%20started%20with%20Desired%20State%20Configuration%20%28DSC%29%20for,Windows%20PowerShell%20Desired%20State%20Configuration%20log%20files.%20) with the name specified in the `sample_dsc_name` variable and the path to the DSC specified in the `sample_dsc_path` variable.
   - [Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/) with the name specified in the `vm_name` output variable.
-    - [Virtual Machine Extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/overview#:~:text=Troubleshoot%20extensions%20%20%20%20Namespace%20%20,Encryption%20for%20Windows%20%2012%20more%20rows%20), configured for DSC, with the `NodeConigurationName` set in the `sample_dsc_configuration` variable.
+    - [Virtual Machine Extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/overview#:~:text=Troubleshoot%20extensions%20%20%20%20Namespace%20%20,Encryption%20for%20Windows%20%2012%20more%20rows%20), configured for DSC, with the `NodeConigurationName` set in the `sample_dsc_configuration_name` variable.
     - The VM includes a virtual network, a subnet, and a network interface with hard-coded configuration as it is not pertinent to this example.

 Check out [test/azure/terraform_azure_automationaccount_example_test.go](/test/azure/terraform_azure_automationaccount_example_test.go) to see how you can write automated tests for this module.

 Note that the resources deployed in this module don't actually do anything; it just runs the resources for demonstration purposes.

 **WARNING**: This module and the automated tests for it deploy real resources into your Azure account which can cost you money.
 The resources are all part of the [Azure Free Account](https://azure.microsoft.com/en-us/free/), so if you haven't used that up,